When failure is too costly, I step in

 Negotiation & Conflict Resolution

-I am brought in when progress in complex negotiations has stalled, or disputes risk escalation – and resolution requires authority beyond technical, legal, and financial analysis.
+I am brought in when complex negotiations stall or disputes escalate, and resolution requires authority beyond technical, legal, and financial expertise.

-I reset the dynamic and lead the negotiation or dispute to a clear close or settlement.
+My role is to reset the dynamic and lead the project or dispute to a definitive close.

 The stakes are high